scikit-image/scikit-image/doc/source/conduct/report_handling_manual.rst

   email, cc'ing the group.
 * A public reprimand.
 In this case, the committee chair will deliver that reprimand in the same venue that the violation occurred, within the limits of practicality.
-E.g., the original mailing list for an email violation, but for a chat room discussion where the person/context may be gone, they can be reached by other means.
+E.g., on the original forum for a discussion violation, but for a chat room discussion where the person/context may be gone, they can be reached by other means.
 The group may choose to publish this message elsewhere for documentation purposes.